-Twelve years of abject failure still didn’t faze arrogant reformers and politicians.
+Twelve years of abject failure still didn’t faze arrogant reformers and pompous politicians.
 Sure, SAT scores were down too.
 Sure ACT scores remained flat (that was good news compared to the rest).
-True, reading and math scores for seniors on the National Assessment for Education Progress hardly budged or fell.
+Okay, true.
+Reading and math scores for seniors on the National Assessment for Education Progress hardly budged or fell.

 For a sixth time the PISA test was administered in 2015.

-In reading U. S. students scored 497.
-After fifteen years of school reform and tens of billions wasted, reading scores were down seven points.
+In reading our students scored 497.
+After fifteen years of reform and tens of billions wasted, scores were down seven points.

-Fifteen years of listening to blowhard politicians—and U. S. students averaged 470 in math, a depressing 23-point skid.
+Fifteen years of listening to blowhard politicians—and students averaged 470 in math, a depressing 23-point skid.

 Science scores averaged 496, still down three points.

-The idea of raising PISA scores had been the foundation on which school reform was built; and after fifteen years America’s teens were scoring 33 points worse.
+The idea of raising PISA scores had been the foundation on which reform was built and after fifteen years America’s teens were scoring 33 points worse.